AndroidPillars/Node.js/README.md

 - Node Js Modules to be same as JavaScript libraries.
 - Node Js has a set of built-in modules which you can use in your application with out any further installation.
-- We can easily create iur own modules and include in our application.
+- We can easily create our own modules and include in our application.
 - We can include the in-built modules or your own modules in our application then you can use the require() function with the name of the module.

 # JavaScript in Browser Environment